 The subscription economy has shifted the way we buy.
-Whether in music, movies, clothing or shaving kits, companies built around recurring payments have sent a disruptive ripple through countless industries.
+Whether in music, movies, clothing or shaving kits, companies built around recurring and subscription payments have sent a disruptive ripple through countless industries.

 The world’s best-known recurring and subscription businesses — Spotify, LinkedIn among them — know that they have to get payments right.
 Doing so means improving the customer experience, making signups easier with fewer failed transactions.